Electric Lit’s 15 Best Nonfiction Books of 2018

 Staff and contributors recommend memoirs, essays, and reported work

 Counting your blessings is a struggle in 2018, but this year did bring us a handful of good things: Black Panther, Dirty Computer, novelist Alexandra Kleeman’s dog being confused by a string bean, and a few new books we loved.
 We asked Electric Literature staff and contributors to vote for their favorite books of the past year, and here are their picks for essays, memoir, and reported work.
 (Read to the bottom for our #1 pick!)
-Stay tuned over the next few days for our top short story collections and novels.
+When you’re done, check out our picks for top collections and top novels of the year.

 Heart Berries by Terese Marie Mailhot